HEIGE-PCloud/HEIGE-PCloud.github.io/content/posts/BAM/BAM-2/What-is-Poisson-distribution.md

 {{< admonition type=quote title="Sad Sad September" open=false >}}
 {{< youtube 032Vq9J8b7c >}}
 {{< /admonition >}}
-But if there needs to have more than one accidents each month, the binomial distribution does not work any more, because there are more than 2 outcomes each month (no accident, one accident, two accidents, ...).
-And the solution is quite simple, we can divide the time into smaller intervals, for example, we divide a year into 365 intervals for 365 days instead of only 12 intervals.
-And the probability under this condition is $P(X=3)=\binom{365}{3}\frac{7}{365}^{3}(1-\frac{7}{365})^{362}\approx0.0512$ which is a great improvement than the twelve months configuration.
+But if there needs to have more than one accidents each month, the binomial distribution does not work any more, because there are more than two outcomes each month (no accident, one accident, two accidents, ...).
+And the solution to this problem is quite simple, we can divide the time into smaller intervals, for example, we divide a year into 365 intervals for 365 days instead of only 12 intervals.
+And the probability under this condition is $P(X=3)=\binom{365}{3}\left(\frac{7}{365}\right)^{3}\left(1-\frac{7}{365}\right)^{362}\approx0.0512$ which is a great improvement than the twelve months configuration.
 And actually, it is quite close to the correct answer $0.0521$.
 However, the same issue occurs again, if you are unlucky enough, you can still have more than one accident every day, in which case the binomial distribution ignores those probabilities and result in a smaller overall probability.
 So we need to keep dividing, divide the time into **infinite** pieces.

 Let's generalize the question a little bit.
 For a fixed period (one year in this example), we divide it into $n$ periods.
 With an average rate $\lambda$ (7 accidents on average), the probability of having an accident in each period is $\frac{\lambda}{n}$.
 We need to divide the time into infinite periods, so we let $n\to+\infty$.